petrospetrou/ChipStream_Undergraduate_Thesis/src/4_phase_dual_rail_implementation/README.md

 This project implements a **4-phase dual-rail asynchronous communication protocol** on an ESP32-C6 microcontroller.
 It demonstrates handshake-driven, delay-insensitive data transfer using dual signaling rails per bit and ready/acknowledge control logic.

-The implementation is intended for research, demonstration, or integration into mixed synchronous/asynchronous digital communication systems.

 ---

 ## Built With